dsgrid/dsgrid-legacy-efs-api/README.md

 # dsgrid Data Marshalling

 This package provides functionality for marshaling sector-based electricity demand data (stored in a Pandas DataFrame) into the common dsgrid HDF5 data format and persisting it to disk.
-The package targets Python 2 but if a Python 3 version would be useful, let Gord know at [gord.stephen@nrel.gov](mailto:gord.stephen@nrel.gov).
+The package should work on both Python 2 and Python 3.

 ## Installation